TheThingSystem/steward/nodewiki/steward/Simple.md

 * Both the steward and the implementation keep the _uuid/passCode_ pairing secure.

-* The crytographic algorithms used for the secure WebSockets connection are, in fact, secure.
+* The cryptographic algorithms used for the secure WebSockets connection are, in fact, secure.